-2 United Nations, Treaty Series, vol. 1760, No. 30619.
+6 United Nations, Treaty Series, vol. 1760, No. 30619.

-3 Decision 15/4, annex.
+7 Decision 15/4, annex.

-significant increase in resource mobilization from all sources and improving the information base for funding needs, gaps and priorities;

-(c) Increasing cooperation and synergies with the other Rio conventions and other global biodiversity-related conventions and multilateral environmental agreements, in line with respective mandates;

-(d) Increasing financial support for the Biodiversity Finance Initiative of the United Nations Development Programme (BIOFIN) and other related initiatives in order to facilitate resource mobilization, including through the implementation of national biodiversity finance plans;

-(e) Optimizing inclusive multi-stakeholder partnerships;

-(f) Undertaking capacity-building and development, scientific and technological cooperation and technology transfer, in line with Article 16 of the Convention, to support the priorities determined by Parties in their national biodiversity strategies and action plans for the implementation of the Framework;

-(g) Ensuring equitable, affordable and timely access to financial resources and capacitybuilding for all Parties, especially developing country Parties, in particular least developed countries and small island developing States, as well as countries with economies in transition;

-(h) Ensuring timely access to financial resources and capacity-building for indigenous peoples and local communities, women and youth, and other stakeholders;

-(i) Encouraging multilateral development banks and, as applicable, other national and international financial institutions that are active in this field, to continue and intensify, to the extent possible, their work on environmental and social safeguards and on developing and refining common methodologies, principles and guidelines for tracking, disclosing and reporting in a harmonized way on, their biodiversity investments and impacts, in line with relevant mandates and in a manner supportive of the achievement of sustainable development and poverty eradication.

-(j) Encouraging, as applicable, national and international financial institutions, including national central banks and/or other regulatory authorities to identify and assess the biodiversity related opportunities, challenges, financial risks, and impacts in line with relevant mandates and in a manner supportive of the achievement of sustainable development and poverty eradication.

-(k) Considering, as appropriate, developing and applying finance-related biodiversity taxonomies;

-(1) Ensuring the full, equitable, inclusive, effective, and gender responsive representation and participation in decision making of indigenous peoples and local communities, women and youth;
+- (c) Increasing cooperation and synergies with the other Rio conventions and other global biodiversity-related conventions and multilateral environmental agreements, in line with respective mandates; - (d) Increasing financial support for the Biodiversity Finance Initiative of the United Nations Development Programme (BIOFIN) and other related initiatives in order to facilitate resource mobilization, including through the implementation of national biodiversity finance plans; - (e) Optimizing inclusive multi-stakeholder partnerships; - (f) Undertaking capacity-building and development, scientific and technological cooperation and technology transfer, in line with Article 16 of the Convention, to support the priorities determined by Parties in their national biodiversity strategies and action plans for the implementation of the Framework; - (g) Ensuring equitable, affordable and timely access to financial resources and capacity-building for all Parties, especially developing country Parties, in particular least developed countries and small island developing States, as well as countries with economies in transition; - (h) Ensuring timely access to financial resources and capacity-building for indigenous peoples and local communities, women and youth, and other stakeholders; - (i) Encouraging multilateral development banks and, as applicable, other national and international financial institutions that are active in this field, to continue and intensify, to the extent possible, their work on environmental and social safeguards and on developing and refining common methodologies, principles and guidelines for tracking, disclosing and reporting in a harmonized way on, their biodiversity investments and impacts, in line with relevant mandates and in a manner supportive of the achievement of sustainable development and poverty eradication. - (j) Encouraging, as applicable, national and international financial institutions, including national central banks and/or other regulatory authorities to identify and assess the biodiversity related opportunities, challenges, financial risks, and impacts in line with relevant mandates and in a manner supportive of the achievement of sustainable development and poverty eradication. - (k) Considering, as appropriate, developing and applying finance-related biodiversity taxonomies; - (l) Ensuring the full, equitable, inclusive, effective, and gender responsive representation and participation in decision making of indigenous peoples and local communities, women and youth;